VeraCologne/LearningBlog/content/posts/2019-01-07-communication-workshop.markdown

 ---
 layout: post
-title:  "The One With a Communication Workshop"
+title:  "The One with a Communication Workshop"
 date:   2019-01-07 22:43:47 +0100
 tags:
 - communication